Updated: Dec 3, 2020

 Induced labor can be a long, strenuous, intense process.
 There are many different ways to induce labor, but one medication that seems quite common is pitocin (synthetic oxytocin).
 Pitocin can cause very intense, challenging, painful contractions, and can have negative side effects on mom and baby.
 These are common reasons laboring women often prefer to avoid pitocin at all costs.
 But is that possible when requiring a medical induction?
 Are there any options other than pitocin for induction?
 YES!

 Your provider will assess your cervix to determine how "ripe" it is (ie. ready for induction based off dilation, effacement, and position).
 This will help determine the induction path that is "best".
 However, frequently, doctors may begin inducing with a cervical ripener like cervidil or cytotec.
 Sometimes they will "sweep your membranes" (more on that later), and sometimes they will use a foley balloon or cook's catheter.
 The goal is that these methods on their own, or together, will put your body into labor, once contractions begin, they may suggest using pitocin to increase intensity, duration, frequency, and efficacy of contractions.
 But overall, induction tends to be a longer process than a spontaneous labor.
 Read below for more information on various labor induction options!
 Discuss these options with your provider to help you build your birth plan!
-If you need extra help building your birth plan, don't forget Little Bear offers virtual birth plan consulting and other childbirth preparation services!
+If you need extra help building your birth plan, don't forget Jaimie Zaki has helped countless women create empowering birth plans using the RoadMap concept, and is here to help you too!

 Sweeping your membranes is an invasive procedure requiring your provider to "sweep" their finger between your cervix and amniotic sac to cause a separation that could, in theory, encourage labor to begin.
 Does it work?
 The science isn't settled on this one.
 It seems to be a pretty hit or miss approach that depends on a variety of individual factors.
 Benefits: